Philip Goff (philosopher): Panpsychism

-Galileo inaugurated modern science by dividing the world into the quantitative realm of science and, on the other hand, the qualitative realm of the soul.
+Galileo inaugurated modern science by dividing the world into the quantitative realm of science and, on the other hand, the qualitative realm of subjective experience.
 While this division ushered in the modern scientific era, Goff argues, it likely made it impossible that scientific naturalism could ever account for consciousness without either eliminating its qualitative aspects or falling victim to the liabilities of dualism.
-Goff was unconvinced by David Chalmers's and Kelvin McQueen's attempt to establish a type of naturalistic dualism based on quantum mechanics.
+Goff was unconvinced by David Chalmers's and Kelvin McQueen's attempts to establish a type of naturalistic dualism based on quantum mechanics.
 Though Goff thinks the idea deserves more attention, he concluded that even if dualism is compatible with science, we should be wary of it on the grounds that it is less simple than other theories of consciousness.

 Goff argued that the qualities of consciousness cannot be captured in the purely quantitative vocabulary of physical sciences.
 Though the optimistic materialist may hope that further or more detailed quantitative descriptions might someday explain why and how a purely physical brain produces intrinsic personal experiences, Goff used a series of a priori thought experiments to argue that this is likely a false hope.
 In his book Galileo's Error, Goff used Frank Jackson's Knowledge Argument to show that a purely physical description of the world is not complete.
 Next, he used Chalmers's Conceivability Argument to argue that materialism cannot possibly be true.
 Goff concluded, "Materialists who claim both that reality can be exhaustively described in the objective vocabulary of physical science and that there are subjective properties are quite simply contradicting themselves."

 Instead Goff supports a "third way", a version of Russellian monism that attempts to account for reality's intrinsic nature by positing that consciousness is a fundamental, ubiquitous feature of the physical world.
 "The basic commitment is that the fundamental constituents of reality—perhaps electrons and quarks—have incredibly simple forms of experience."
 Because the claim is that consciousness is fundamental, Goff's view does not provide an account of consciousness that reduces it to something else.
 He says "it is a prejudice of materialism to suppose that this is obligatory."

 Though the idea of electrons having experience is counterintuitive to most people, Goff clarified that most modern panpsychists do not believe that any clump of matter results in complex consciousness.
 "Most panpsychists will deny that your socks are conscious, while asserting that they are ultimately composed of things that are conscious."